Ford Focus ST Estate

 Aimed squarely at driving enthusiasts who have families, the Focus ST Estate can lug around lots of luggage in its 608-litre boot.
 Fold the seats down and space jumps again to 1,653 litres, making it ideal for taking furniture to the tip or moving house.
 Those volumes are virtually identical to the Skoda Octavia vRS Estate, which has 610 and 1,740 litres respectively.

 A repositioning of the exhaust pipes means you can now fit a tow bar to the Focus ST for the first time, opening it up to anyone with a small trailer or caravan.
-The petrol ST can tow up to 1,600kg (braked), while the diesel version can manage 1,800kg.
+The petrol ST can tow up to 1,600kg (braked), while the diesel version could manage 1,800kg, so both can tow a fairly large caravan with ease.

 Reliability & safety